The 4 Things You Must See Around Downtown San Diego, California

 Those are all of my favorite areas of downtown San Diego, hopefully, they give you a sense of what San Diego is all about.
 From the water, to the culture, to the great outdoors, this city has way more to it than most people get to see on a one-off trip.
 So feel free to walk around enjoying a sunny southern California day around downtown San Diego, you won't regret it.

-Also, feel free to comment below or contact me directly if you have any questions or experiences in San Diego.
-I would love to know what you think of the city or let you know more of what I've learned with my short time living there.
+Also, feel free to comment below, email me, or DM me on Instagram if you have any questions or experiences in San Diego.
+I would love to know what you think of the city or let you know more of what I've learned with my time living there.

 Until next time,